Student Designed (Ad Hoc) Majors

 However, a student in the College who has developed curricular interests that might not match the standard majors can consider designing a customized (ad hoc) major under the guidance of faculty, using already existing majors as formal models.

-How to apply for an Ad Hoc Major
+How to Apply for an Ad Hoc Major

 A student who wants to develop an ad hoc major will need to take the following steps.
+Please note that except in very rare circumstances, students pursuing an ad hoc major must be in Weinberg College as their home school.

 - For the courses you have already taken please indicate the quarter completed (e.g. Fall 2017, Spring 2021, etc), so that the committee can see how far you have already gone with your course of study.
 If the ad hoc is approved the information formatted this way will be ready to share with the Office of the Registrar later.